 Every great place has its own signature cocktail; Hawaii has the Blue Hawaii, Singapore has the Singapore Sling, Russia has the White Russian, Long Island has the Long Island Ice Tea and Japan has the Kamikaze.
 But not Bombay.
 As a long term Mumbai residents and alcohol enthusiasts, we find this absolutely unacceptable.
-The rational thing to do is just drink away the rage and shame, but I’m not a rational person.
+The rational thing to do is just drink away the rage and shame, but we aren’t rational people.
 As patriots, if we are to destroy our bodies, we want to do it with a cocktails named after our place of birth.
 So we took it upon ourselves to create a few cocktails that we think best summarise the Bombay experience (or at least the more positive aspects of the Bombay experience), all of which you can make at home for cheap, because being cheap is the most Mumbaikar of all virtues.

 1) The Mango Dolly:

 Mango Frooti (120ml), Vanilla Ice Cream (one scoop) and White Mischief Vodka (30ml).

 If there’s one thing that all 90s kids from Mumbai can universally relate to (apart from being beaten with Apsara branded wooden rulers) it’s enjoying a nice cold Frooti after a tiring day finger painting at school.
 The ice cream greatly sweetens the Frooti but the White Mischief Vodka which tastes like a hand sanitiser that huffed lead paint is able to bring it back to more palatable and actually delicious levels.